Robertson wary of Cyprus and 'toughest group'

 From a club point of view, they are always punching above their weight and have had some decent victories over bigger opponents.

-Ketsbaia is a legend for taking Anorthosis Famagusta into the Champions League group stages, although I don't think he has the spark as manager he used to have.
+Ketsbaia is a legend for taking Anorthosis Famagusta into the Champions League group stages, although I don't think he has the spark as manager as he used to have.

-Konstantinos Laifis is playing at a pretty good level in Belgium with Standard Liege - he was missing in recent games and it showed - while fellow centre-half Valentin Roberge, of Apollon Limassol, is kicking on a bit but also brings experience.
+Konstantinos Laifis is playing at a pretty good level in Belgium with Standard Liege - he was missing in recent games and it showed - while fellow centre-half Valentin Roberge, of Apollon Limassol, is kicking on a bit at 35, but also brings experience.

-There is a threat up front from Marinos Tzionis, who plays for Sporting Kansas City, and has kicked on a bit and Loizos Loizou, who is a young player who is coming through and did well for Omonia recently against Manchester United, while midfielder Grigoris Kastanos is playing at a good level in Italy with Salernitana.
+There is a threat up front from Marinos Tzionis, who plays for Sporting Kansas City, and has kicked on a bit and Loizos Loizou, who is a young player coming through and did well for Omonia recently against Manchester United, while midfielder Grigoris Kastanos is playing at a good level in Italy with Salernitana.

 Match stats